TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redshift/readme.md

 1. Download the sample json file i.e., Redshift_CRUD.json.

-2. Create a new empty app
+2. Click on Create/Import from the UI.

 ![Create an app](../../../import-screenshots/redshift_screenshot/1.png)

-3. From the same page, select import app option.
+3. From the same page, select import a Flogo app option.

 ![Select import](../../../import-screenshots/redshift_screenshot/01.png)